Dawn Szymanski

 Research statement

-My program of research primarily focuses on how social and cultural factors affect the identity development, mental health, and relationship quality of minority/non-dominant group members [e.g., lesbian, gay, and bisexual (LGB) persons, women, racial/ethnic minorities].
-More specifically, my research focuses on examining how external oppression (e.g., sexual orientation, gender, and/or race based prejudice, rejection, harassment, discrimination, and violence), internalized oppression (e.g., negative attitudes, beliefs, and feelings about oneself as a minority group member and about one’s minority group), traditional/restrictive gender role socialization processes (e.g., adherence to traditional/restrictive masculine and feminine norms, gender role conflict), and culture influence individual experience and psychological and relational health among members of minority/non-dominant groups.
-I attend to the complexity of individuals’ lives by investigating the potential additive, interactive, and intersectional influences of multiple oppressions on the mental and relational health of those with multiple minority identities (e.g., heterosexism and sexism for sexual minority women; heterosexism and racism for LGB persons of color; gendered racism for African American women).
-I investigate variables, such as social support and coping strategies, which exacerbate, buffer, or mediate/explain the oppression-distress links.
+My program of research primarily focuses on how social and cultural factors affect the identity development, mental health, and relationship quality of minoritized group members [e.g., LGBTQ+, women, BIPOC].
+More specifically, my research focuses on examining how external oppression (e.g., sexual orientation, gender identity, and/or race-based prejudice, rejection, harassment, discrimination, and violence), internalized oppression (e.g., negative attitudes, beliefs, and feelings about oneself as a minoritized group member), traditional/restrictive gender role socialization processes (e.g., adherence to traditional/restrictive masculine and feminine norms), and culture influence individual experience and psychological and relational health among members of minoritized groups.
+I attend to the complexity of individuals’ lives by investigating the potential additive, interactive, and intersectional influences of multiple oppressions on the mental and relational health of those with multiple minority identities (e.g., heterosexism and sexism for sexual minority women; heterosexism and racism for QTBIPOC; gendered racism for African American women).
 I also examine positive identity, resilience, activism, and well-being despite the challenges associated with a marginalized status.
-In addition to studying minority group stress, I investigate how members of privileged/dominant groups become aligned with members of an oppressed/non-dominant group to actively work to create egalitarian relationships and social change.
-Finally, I am committed to training therapists and students in multicultural feminist issues and conduct research and write applied articles aimed at promoting culturally competent clinical services to diverse groups of clients, particularly LGB and female clients.
+I am committed to training therapists and students in multicultural feminist issues and conduct research and write applied articles aimed at promoting culturally competent clinical services to diverse groups of clients.
+I typically ground my studies in multi-cultural feminist theories, such as minority stress, cultural relational, intersectionality, insidious trauma, and gender role conflict theories.
+I use both quantitative and qualitative approaches to research and engage in scholar activism.

 Honors